adrianod1as/OxeNetworking-iOS/README.md

 ## Project status

-This project is actively under development, and is being used as a framework in my personal projects, as well my professional ones during my last job.
-Thus I consider it ready for production use.
+This project is actively under development, and is being used as a framework in personal projects, as well professional ones during our last job.
+Thus we consider it ready for production use.

 ## Installation